 All BEA Program Award Recipients are required to use their BEA Program Award for Eligible BEA Activities.
 All BEA Program Award Recipients are subject to compliance and reporting requirements which will be included as terms and conditions of the Award Agreement.
-As such, receiving the award will be contingent upon, among other things, agreeing to such terms and conditions.
-Moreover, reports are due 90 days from the end of the Period of Performance, as specified in the Award Recipient's Award Agreement.
+As such, receiving the Award will be contingent upon, among other things, agreeing to such terms and conditions.
+Moreover, the Uses of BEA Program Award Report is due 90 days from the end of the Period of Performance, as specified in the Recipient's Award Agreement.